andrewdalpino/NoPE-GPT/README.md

 ## Features

-- **No positional embeddings**: LightGPT aims to be a more parsimonious model by completely removing positional embeddings from the architecture.
+- **No positional embeddings (NoPE)**: LightGPT aims to be a more parsimonious model by completely removing positional embeddings from the architecture.
 This allows for a variable context length without complex model surgery.
-Despite having no positional embeddings (NoPE), LightGPT performs better at context length generalization than the best relative embeddings (ALiBi, RoPE, T5) offering good performance even when operating within 2X the trained context window.
+Despite having no positional embeddings, LightGPT performs better at context length generalization than the best relative embeddings (ALiBi, RoPE, T5) offering good performance even when operating within 2X the trained context window.

 - **Low Memory Utilization**: LightGPT lets you progressively employ training-time memory optimizations such as fully-sharded data-parallel (FSDP), activation checkpointing, mixed precision, and low-memory optimizer updates that allow you to train larger models on smaller hardware.